MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 # Overview of deploying languages in Office 365 ProPlus

 This article describes how to deploy multiple languages for Office 365 ProPlus, including our best practice recommendations.

+Languages for Office 365 ProPlus can be deployed using your standard deployment tools and methods.
+Each additional langauge can be installed directly from the Office Content Delivery Network (Office CDN) or downloaded to a local source and installed from there.
+Languages can be installed as part of the initial deployment of Office or after Office has been installed.

 > [!NOTE]
 > This article assumes you're using the Office Customization Tool to create configuration files for the Office Deployment Tool or for System Center Configuration Manager.
 For more details on how to use these tools, see [Overview of the Office Customization Tool](overview-of-the-office-customization-tool-for-click-to-run.md).
+If a particular feature is not available in the Office Customization Tool, steps are given for editing the configuration file in a text editor.

 ## Install languages from the Office 365 portal